 We also aim to have batteries that are green, carbon-free, and sustainable.
-By 2030, we aim to reduce the carbon footprint of our batteries by 35%, by implementing low-carbon sourcing of batteries and materials like nickel and lithium.
+By 2030, we aim to reduce the carbon footprint of our batteries by 35%, by implementing low-carbon sourcing of batteries and materials like nickel, lithium and cobalt.

 We are reducing the carbon footprint of our facilities.
 Tangiers is already carbon neutral.
 Our Flins plant will be Europe's first carbon negative plant dedicated to the circular economy.

 We will reach carbon neutrality in our electric vehicle facilities in the north of France by 2025, and in the rest of Europe by 2030.